 What sexual harassment is not

-- Any action which is welcome, reciprocated and consensual is not sexual harassment, however any romantic activity within the centre is not permitted.
+- Any action which is welcome, reciprocated and consensual is not sexual harassment, however any romantic activity within the Centres is not permitted.

-Sexual harassment can be considered to occur within the context of the Centre when there are classes, retreats, external events, social occasions, working at the retreat house, markets, garage sales, etc.
+Sexual harassment can be considered to occur within the context of the Centres when there are classes or events (online or face-to-face), retreats (online or face-to-face), external events, social occasions, volunteering at Ngal Sol Retreat and Training Centre, markets, garage sales, etc.

-Because Overcoming Problems is providing an environment which is safe for people to learn about themselves, ALL incidents and issues relating to sexual harassment will be referred to the Centre’s Committee to ensure that no problems persist.
+Because NPP, AITHP & TBHP is providing an environment which is safe for people to learn about themselves, ALL incidents and issues relating to sexual harassment will be referred to the Centres’ Committee to ensure that no problems persist.
 Should any incidents have potential legal implications, the matter will be documented and referred to the appropriate authority.